 Bridges are among the most common and utilitarian structures found in modern society.
-They are an important element in our individual and collective lives, allowing us to cross rivers, sounds, bays, creeks, railroads, and highways with ease and safety.
-This was not always the case: the earliest generations of North Carolinians had few bridges, and crossing obstacles could be arduous tasks involving fords, ferries, or circuitous routes.
+They are an important element in our individual and collective lives, allowing us to cross rivers, sounds, bays, creeks, railroads and highways with ease and safety.

-Fortunately, the past 200 years of North Carolina transportation history have been characterized by a series of improvements aimed at increasing capacity, speed, directness, flexibility, and regularity of service.
-Wagon roads, turnpikes, canals, railroads, and motor highways — each in its turn has left a direct and strong series of cumulative imprints on the landscape and environment.
+The past 200 years of North Carolina transportation history have been characterized by a series of improvements aimed at increasing capacity, speed, directness, flexibility and regularity of service.
+Wagon roads, turnpikes, canals, railroads and highways — each in turn has left a direct and strong series of cumulative imprints on the landscape and environment.
 Bridges are an integral and highly visible part of the state's historic transportation networks.